-In Fox Nation's "No Interruption," Tomi Lahren sat down with Andrea Gallagher, the wife of decorated Navy SEAL Eddie Gallagher, to discuss how the lives of her family were turned upside down after her husband was accused of murder, and she described the months leading up to his trial, during which he was ultimately found not guilty.
+In Fox Nation's "No Interruption," Tomi Lahren sat down with the wife of decorated Navy SEAL Eddie Gallagher to discuss how the lives of her family were turned upside down after her husband was accused of murder, and detailed the months leading up to his trial -- during which he was ultimately found not guilty.

 A year after returning from his eighth overseas deployment, Eddie, 40, was preparing to retire from his 19 years of service, when he was accused of stabbing to death a 15-year-old ISIS fighter and posing for photographs with the detainee's corpse.

-Andrea says that the initial accusations were minor, petty complaints, but then they began to hear chatter that he was being investigated for actions taken in combat.
+Andrea Gallagher says that the initial accusations were minor, petty complaints, but they later began to hear chatter that he was being investigated for actions taken in combat.